2023 Most Popular Civil Engineering Master's Degree Schools in New Jersey

 Check out the civil eng master's degree programs at these schools if you want to attend one of the most popular in New Jersey.

-Our 2023 rankings named New Jersey Institute of Technology the most popular school in New Jersey for civil engineering students working on their master’s degree.
-Located in the city of Newark, NJIT is a public school with a large student population.
+Our analysis found New Jersey Institute of Technology to be the most popular school for civil engineering students who want to pursue a master’s degree in New Jersey.
+Located in the city of Newark, NJIT is a public school with a fairly large student population.

 About 22% of the students majoring in civil eng at the school are women while 78% are male.

-A rank of #2 on this year’s list means Rutgers University - New Brunswick is a great place for civil engineering students working on their master’s degree.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.
+The in-demand master’s degree programs at Rutgers University - New Brunswick helped the school earn the #2 place on this year’s ranking of the most popular civil engineering schools in New Jersey.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

 Of the 27 students majoring in civil eng at Rutgers New Brunswick, 63% are male and 37% are female.

-A rank of #3 on this year’s list means Stevens Institute of Technology is a great place for civil engineering students working on their master’s degree.
-Located in the large suburb of Hoboken, Stevens is a private not-for-profit school with a medium-sized student population.
+The in-demand master’s degree programs at Stevens Institute of Technology helped the school earn the #3 place on this year’s ranking of the most popular civil engineering schools in New Jersey.
+Located in the suburb of Hoboken, Stevens is a private not-for-profit school with a medium-sized student population.

 Of the 26 students majoring in civil eng at Stevens, 88% are male and 12% are female.